-There can be so many reasons to go for a Federal Student Loan like their fixed rates, no credit checks and many more but there are students who face so many problems in paying the tuition fees after having federal loans with them.
+There can be so many reasons to go for a federal Student Loan like their fixed rates, no credit checks and many more but there are students who face so many problems in paying the tuition fees after having federal loans with them.
 To minimize this problem there are certain reasons to opt for a private loan rather than going for a federal loan.
 The reasons are as follows

 Flexible borrowing options

-Last is the students can have flexible interest rates which says that if the earning capacity is low in the initial years they can have a lower amount of interest accrued but may get a hike in the future.
+Last is the students can have flexible interest rates which say that if the earning capacity is low in the initial years they can have a lower amount of interest accrued but may get a hike in the future.

 Lower interest rates

 Sometimes, it’s possible to get a rate lesser than what the federal loans are offering and the reason for that can be the high creditworthiness of that borrower or co-signer.
-And this can become a more cost effective deal from the borrowers end.
+And this can become a more cost-effective deal from the borrower's end.

 Situations to go for private student loans

-These are the following situations when it actually makes sense to opt for a private loan than any other type of loan, these are as follows-
+These are the following situations when it actually makes sense to opt for a private student loan than any other type of loan, these are as follows-

 (i) Private Student Loan or Parent PLUS Loan

-Private loans can be an option as the offer lower interest rates than the ones offered by the Parent PLUS Loans as these loans are the most expensive loans in terms of the types of loans Federal Government offers.
+Private loans can be an option as the offer lower interest rates than the ones offered by the Parent PLUS Loans as these loans are the most expensive loans in terms of the types of loans the Federal Government offers.
 Private loans can end up saving money of the borrower as PLUS loans offer the loan at an interest of around 7% but private loans offer an interest of around 4.264% which is low.